editorscut/ec008-swift-kickstart-2/README.md

 # ec008-swift-kickstart-2

-This is the code for the Swift 4.1 update to the second edition of A Swift Kickstart.
+This is the code for the Swift 5 update to the second edition of A Swift Kickstart.

-Updated for v 0.6.0
+Updated for v 0.7.0

-The code requires iOS 11/ Swift Playground 2 or Xcode 9
+The code requires iOS 12/ Swift Playground 2 or Xcode 10

 The book can be found at http://editorscut.com

-I've deprecated the chapter on Sequences - it can be found here for now.